A new meeting point for Stockholm students

 We urged the employees to comply with FHM and other authorities' restrictions.
 For example, staying at home if they had symptoms of an infection.
 We also made sure to create conditions for everyone to keep their distance in daily work.

 Our work is based on three values - healing, learning and living.
 Healing means that the Albano campus "heals" nature and has many green spaces.
 For example, the National City Park is "healed" by linking with Lill-Jansskogen, Bellevue and Brunnsviken.

 Living refers to the Albano campus being an active area after office hours.
-There will be services, student housing and activities that promote creativity.
+There are services, student housing and activities that promote creativity.

 Learning refers to the role of the academy in development, where the goal is to put Stockholm on the map as a student city.

 The development of the Albano campus has taken place in conjunction with nature.
 Biodiversity is a major focus.
 The goal has been to become a role model in sustainable urban construction.
 The area has been certified according to Citylab.